What Is a Network Firewall?

 A firewall is a network security solution that protects your network from unwanted traffic.
 Firewalls block incoming malware based on a set of pre-programmed rules.
 These rules can also prevent users within the network from accessing certain sites and programs.

-Firewalls are based on the simples idea that network traffic from less secure environments should be authenticated and inspected before moving to a more secure environment.
-This prevents unauthorized users, devices, and applications from entering a protected network environment or segment.,
+Firewalls are based on the simple idea that network traffic from less secure environments should be authenticated and inspected before moving to a more secure environment.
+This prevents unauthorized users, devices, and applications from entering a protected network environment or segment., Without firewalls, computers and devices in your network are susceptible to h ackers and make you an easy target for attacks.

-While a state-of-the-art firewall can no longer single-handedly defend a network against today’s complex cyber threat landscape, these devices are still considered to be the foundational building block for creating a proper cybersecurity system.
-As part of the first line of defense against cyberattacks, firewalls offer essential monitoring and filtering of all traffic, including outgoing traffic, application-layer traffics, online transactions, communications and connectivity— such as IPSec or SSL VPN— and dynamic workflows.
+While an advanced firewall can no longer single-handedly defend a network against today’s complex cyber threat landscape, these devices are still considered to be the foundational building block for creating a proper cybersecurity system.
+As part of the first line of defense against cyberattacks, firewalls offer essential monitoring and filtering of all traffic, including outgoing traffic, application-layer traffic, online transactions, communications and connectivity— such as IPSec or SSL VPN— and dynamic workflows.
+Proper firewall configuration is also essential, as default features may not provide maximum protection against cyberattacks.

 As the digital landscape grows more complex due to more devices, users, and applications crossing through the network perimeters – especially due to the growing volume of IoT and end user devices – and less overall centralized control from IT and security teams, companies are becoming much more vulnerable to cyberattacks.
 Therefore, it is essential to understand how firewalls work, what different types are available, and which are the best for securing which areas of your network.

 Originally, firewalls were divided into two camps: proxy and stateful.
-Over time, stateful inspection became more sophisticated and proxy firewalls became too slow., Today, nearly all firewalls are stateful and divide into two general types: network firewalls and host-based firewalls.
+Over time, stateful inspection became more sophisticated and the performance of proxy firewalls became too slow., Today, nearly all firewalls are stateful and divide into two general types: network firewalls and host-based firewalls.

-Network firewalls, on the other hand, protect all devices and traffic passing a demarcation point, enabling broad scalability.
+Firewall networks, on the other hand, protect all devices and traffic passing a demarcation point, enabling broad scalability.
 As the name implies, a network firewall functions at the network level, OSI Layers 3 and 4, scanning traffic between external sources and your local area network (LAN), or traffic moving between different segments inside the network.
-They are placed at the perimeter of the network or network segment as a first line of defense and monitors traffic by performing deep packet inspection and packet filtering.
-If those packets do not meet previously selected criteria based on rules that the network administrator or security team has created, they are rejected and that traffic is blocked.
+They are placed at the perimeter of the network or network segment as a first line of defense and monitor traffic by performing deep packet inspection and packet filtering.
+If the content of the packets do not meet previously selected criteria based on rules that the network administrator or security team has created, the firewall rejects and blocks that traffic.

 Web Application Firewalls